vikingosegundo/vikingosegundo.github.io/_posts/2015-12-23-solid-swift-dip.md

 }
 {% endhighlight %}

-thats it!
+Thats it!
 Now we can type the `dateFormatter` parameter as `DateFormatting`

 {% highlight swift %}
 struct TrackedHours {